-What is important to me is saving a dogs life, and we have saved many dogs by adopting and fostering.
+What is important to me is saving a dog’s life, and we have saved many dogs by adopting and fostering.
 I’ve never purchased a dog from a breeder, although I am not against it… reputable breeders have their place in the dog world.
-Personally, it’s just not for me, but that’s an entirely other topic.
+Personally, it’s just not for me, but that’s an entirely another topic.

 For me, I feel pure breed dogs are all about predictability.
 If you really want a specific type of dog and want to adopt a puppy, then maybe purchasing a purebred puppy is right for you.

 I truly believe that mutts are healthier.
 4 out 6 of our dogs have been mutts, and the first purebred yellow lab, Abby, had terrible health issues and passed away much too young.
 Now, this could have been because of bad breeding or just bad luck.
 So far so good with our yellow lab, Bear.
 But as stated above, the studies have backed up what I felt all along.

 The downside of adopting a young mixed breed puppy is not knowing what he will look like when he becomes an adult.
 So if you want certain characteristics and more predictability, then maybe consider adopting a mutt that is 1 year or older.
 Read why adopting a senior dog may be a perfect choice!

 If knowing how big your puppy will be or what he will look like as an adult isn’t important to you, then adopting a mixed breed puppy is the right decision.
 Just remember, all puppies are cute, mixed or pure… but they all grow up to be adult dogs and just may have the face only a mother could love.

 P.S.
 So what do you think?
 Is your dog a pure breed or mutt?
 Comment below with why you decided either way…